cafe-desktop/advaita-icon-theme/README.md

 Do note that no new additions should be made unless very thoroughly discussed. *a-i-t* is the wrong way to reuse icon assets (no API, false promise of stability).

 ### Recoloring
-The color of the icon set is defined at runtime by the gtk theme.
+The color of the icon set is defined at runtime by the ctk theme.
 Every single icon from the set is actually embedded inside an xml container that has a stylesheet overriding the colors.

 There is a couple of things the icon author needs to be aware of and a few things s/he can make use of.
 The stylesheet is setting the color of the fill for all rectangles and paths. **DO NOT** leave any rectangles or paths with no fill/stroke thinking it's invisible.